-"... you should definitely try out THE CONSULTANT... powerful and very well designed." -EVERYTHING YOU CAN DO WITH YOUR COMMODORE, 1984 EDITION for your Commodore 64.
-A database manager of extreme power, speed and simplicity.
+"... you should definitely try out THE CONSULTANT... powerful and very well designed." -EVERYTHING YOU CAN DO WITH YOUR COMMODORE, 1984 EDITION manager of extreme power, speed and simplicity.

-"For a truly professional data management program, you will have to look a long time before you find a better one than THE CONSULTANT! -HOME APPLICATIONS FOR THE C-64
+"For a truly professional data management program, you will have to look a long time before you find a better one than THE CONSULTANT."
+HOME APPLICATIONS FOR THE C-64